joenkl/candidate-project/README.md

 At this point you should have a server running on port `localhost:8000` and a client running on `localhost:3000`

 You should now be able to navigate to `localhost:3000/` in your browser.
-The browsers console should print the resutl from the health endpoint if everything is working
+The browsers console should print the result from the health endpoint if everything is working.

 ### Go installation for Mac
-Copy and paste the following in you terminal
+Copy and paste the following in you terminal.
 NOTE: last command needs the project url:

 ```sh